Stan125/jekyll-doc-project/_docs/Sites/workshops_and_workflows.md

 #### Statistical Modelling

-* **Linear Models 1**: Explains how the common analyses of regression, ANOVA, ANCOVA and repeated measures can all be done using the same workflow, since they are all based on the Linear Models framework.
+* **Linear Models 1**: Explains how the common analyses of regression, ANOVA, ANCOVA and repeated measures can all be done using the same workflow, since they are all based on the Linear Models workflow.
   * [Linear Models 1 v1.22](assets/files/Linear%20Models%20I%20-%20regression%2C%20ANOVA%2C%20ANCOVA%2C%20repeated%20measures%20HANDOUTS%20v1.22%2029-8-2022.pdf)

 * **Linear Models 2**: Extends the Linear Model workflow to the Generalised Linear Model (GLM) framework for non-normal distributions such as Logistic and Count/Poisson regression.
 Aligning all these different methods into the same box with the same generic workflow makes it much easier for you to understand and remember how to apply them, while the practical examples provided give clear instructions for later use.
   * [Linear Models 2 v2.8](assets/files/Linear%20Models%20II%20Logistic%20and%20Poisson%20regression-an%20intro%20to%20GLMs%20HANDOUTS%20v2.8%202-9-2022.pdf)

-* **Linear Models 3**: Explores the issues around more complex statistical model building and provides suitable workflows e.g. reporting and interpretation using Estimated Marginal Means (EMMs), confidence vs prediction intervals, applying and correcting for multiple comparisons, reporting variable 'Importance', etc. As well as model parameterisation using the design matrix (interpreting categorical predictor parameters, dummy coding, effects coding) and more on mixed models (introducing the random slope).
+* **Linear Models 3**: Explores the issues around more complex statistical model building and provides suitable workflows e.g. reporting and interpretation using Estimated Marginal Means (EMMs), confidence vs prediction intervals, applying and correcting for multiple comparisons, reporting variable *importance*, etc. As well as model parameterisation using the design matrix (interpreting categorical predictor parameters, dummy coding, effects coding) and more on mixed models (introducing the random slope).
   * [Linear Models 3 v1.42](assets/files/Linear%20Models%20III%20Advanced%20Topics%20Tricks%20and%20Tips%20HANDOUTS%20v1.42%206-10-2022.pdf)

 * **Statistical Model Building**: Introduces and discusses the different methods and issues around building complex statistical models.